-As this soul force flowed through us, enmagiced us, companioned us, we would breathe it in like life itself.
+As this soul-force flowed through us, championed us, companioned us, we would breathe it in like life itself.
 It felt as though, while walking together, we the only humans in the forest, the sword ferns, the wild blackberry, and the sorrel, the big-leaf maple, and the redwood towering over us, the very Earth herself, partook in that sharing and offered their essence.
-And something in us, like a tiny portal, a keyhole to our heart, opened, and through it flowed an exchange of soul essence.
+And something in us, like a tiny portal, a keyhole to our heart, opened, and through it flowed an exchange of aliveness.
 Nature, vibrating green and sensuous, lovingly enveloped us: we were being walked by many, we were seen, even witnessed, among those who knew us, and these companions seemed to speak to every cell in our body saying,

 Henry David Thoreau spoke of a similar experience this way.